dunstanthomas/frontend-code-challenge/README.md

 ### Initial setup

-Click here to **[Fork](https://github.com/dunstanthomas/frontend-code-challenge/fork)** this repo, pull down your fork to your dev machine and then run the following commands in a terminal at the repo root:
+Click here to **[Fork](https://github.com/dunstanthomas/frontend-code-challenge/fork)** this repo, pull down your fork to your dev machine or you can use a GitHub codespace and do everything in your browser.

+Once you have dev environment (local or the cloud) run the following commands in a terminal at the repo root:

 ```bash
 npm install